 • Be aware of your surroundings; familiarize yourself with the location of the Blue Emergency Pull Stations, Telephones, Fire alarm Pulls.

-• Always consult Material Safety Data Sheets before using any chemical or hazardous materials.
+• Always consult Safety Data Sheets before using any chemical or hazardous materials.

 • Never work alone late at night.